WTVQ-DT: Subchannels

-The station's digital signal is multiplexed:
+WTVQ's transmitter facility is co-sited with its studios on the outer loop of Man o' War Boulevard (KY 1425) in the Brighton section of Fayette County.
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WTVQ-TV was the first station in Lexington to broadcast a digital signal in 2002.
-The station shut down its analog signal over UHF channel 36, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station shut down its analog signal over UHF channel 36, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal remained on its pre-transition UHF channel 40, using virtual channel 36.

 TV spectrum repack

 In the wake of the repacking of television stations out of the 600 MHz band, including channels 38 to 51, WTVQ's digital signal moved from channel 40 to channel 27 in 2019.